What WorkSafe will pay for

-- Please refer to the How to invoice WorkSafe guidelines.
+- Please refer to guidelines on how to invoice WorkSafe.

 - Minor repairs can be invoiced directly to the Agent.

-See the Department of Health Schedule of Fees and Charges for Acute Health Services in Victoria.
-Private practice For services and componentry provided in a private practice, refer to the Prosthetic and Orthotic Services Fee Schedule (for use by prosthetists and orthotists only).
+See the Department of Health schedule of fees and charges for acute health services in Victoria.
+Private practice for services and componentry provided in a private practice, refer to the Prosthetist and orthotist services fee schedule (for use by prosthetists and orthotists only).

 In determining the reasonable costs payable for a prosthesis the Agent will take into account:

 - any significant changes in the residual limb shape and size, for example following surgical revision of the residual limb, or weight loss or gain

 - normal wear and tear

 - the activity level of the worker and types of activities that the worker performs

 - any anticipated changes in the worker's level of function and range of activities performed while using the prosthesis such as home, work duties or sport participation

 - the componentry costs and whether the components can be reused in the replacement prosthesis, comply with ISO 10328 or equivalent and the Therapeutic Goods (Medical Devices) Regulations 2002 (Cth), and have current manufacturer warranties